 Finding a place to rent is a stressful experience in its own right, especially when you have a tight deadline.
 There are two options when renting: to find a real estate agent or to handle everything yourself.
-Although managing these issues yourself is important in gaining a sense of responsibility, relying on a professional is helpful most of the time.
+Although managing these issues yourself is important in gaining a sense of responsibility, relying on a real estate professional when buying or selling but also when renting is helpful most of the time.
 If you are not sure which way to go, here are some of the benefits of working with a real estate agent.

 Real estate agents have access to many rental properties